Portland Landscape Designer loves purple flowers of Monkshood

 Plant it in full sun and never water it, (or just as bad) water every day in the summer.
 Plant in a low place where winter water will soak the roots for days at a time.

 Most resources say part shade but I have found they thrive in half day sun to nearly full day sun with a few hours of dappled or light shade.
-Deeply irrigate Monkshood in full sun and less in part shade.
+Maybe somewhere they grow in shade but not for me.
+Deeply irrigate Monkshood in full sun once a week; as years go by this plant with its deep roots will require less frequent watering.
 In time most Monkshood will become low water needs.
 In too much shade it will flop and will not have as many flowers.
 Plant in well-draining soil, water established plants deeply once a week.
 Don’t fertilize beyond adding a compost or mulch around the crown twice a year.
 Fertilizer may cause the plant to grow too lushly and make the stems flop.
 Cut it back to the ground in winter or when the leaves have gone yellow.
 Learning how to water properly creates confidence and makes maintaining your landscape less stressful.